top of page

 This pose name can be broken down as Natya- Dance, Raja – King, and Asana is Posture.

-Siva is also known as lord of mystical stillness, death, and destruction.
-According to Hindu mythology, it is believed that shiva would dance in his abode called the Himalayas the northern part of India.
+Siva is also known as the lord of mystical stillness, death, and destruction.
+According to Hindu mythology, it is believed that Shiva would dance in his abode called the Himalayas the northern part of India.

-The idol of Lord Nataraj is common in Indian households especially in places where bharathanatyam is practiced and this idol is usually made of bronze.
+The idol of Lord Nataraj is common in Indian households, especially in places where Bharatanatyam is practiced and this idol is usually made of bronze.

 How to do Natarajasana: